 This following option is one of our personal favorites, and is in fact the one which we personally think is one of the best options for discus tanks.
 It’s a nice HOB filter that gets the job done without question, so let’s take a closer look at it right now.

 AquaClear 110 Power Filter

-Like we said, the AquaClear 110 is one of our favorite options to go with, and it is because it has many features and aspects that make it ideal for a planted discus tank.
+Like we said, the AquaClear 110 is one of our favorite options to go with, and it is because it has many features and aspects that make it ideal for a planted discus tank (we have covered some good plant suggestions here).
 For one, this particular filter, the 110, is rated for aquariums between 60 and 110 gallons in size, making it perfect for a good sized discus tank.

 Now, what is impressive about this filter is that it has a flow rate of 500 gallons per hour.
 This means that it could filter the total volume of a 100 gallon tank 5 times per hour, every hour.
 This is great as discus fish do like their water to be clear.
 However, they also don’t like a high flow rate.
 This is why we like the AquaClear 110, because you can turn the flow rate down by 50% to 250 gallons per hour.

 It will still clean the water, but it will also make sure that your discus fish don’t have a hard time swimming.
 What is also cool about the AquaClear 110 is that when you turn the flow rate down, it won’t harm any of the components, plus it has a re-filtration system.
 In other words, when the flow rate is turned down, this filter works to make sure that the water gets filtered several times over before leaving the filtration chamber, thus ensuring some really clean and clear water.